greena13/redux-and-the-rest/README.md

 Some common situations where you may be tempted to use the above, are:

 * Refreshing an item or collection from a remote API: `fetchItem()` or `fetchCollection()` should handle transitioning between the stale and new records more cleanly.
-* Cancelling an edit to an item: Use `clearEdit()` to roll back the changes without the need to refetch from the remote API.
+* Cancelling an edit to an item: Use `clearItemEdit()` to roll back the changes without the need to refetch from the remote API.
 * Clearing a resource when an event occurs, such as when user logs out: use the `clearOn` option to achieve this more efficiently (discussed below).

 #### Selection actions